boschni/json-merger/README.md

   Options:

     -V, --version                       output the version number
     -p, --pretty                        pretty-print the output json
     -o, --output [file]                 the output file.
 Defaults to stdout -op, --operation-prefix [prefix]    the operation prefix.
-Defaults to $ --error-on-file-not-found        throw an error if a file is not found.
+Defaults to $ -am, --array-merge [operation]      the default array merge operation.
+Defaults to combine --error-on-file-not-found           throw an error if a file is not found.
 Defaults to true --error-on-ref-not-found            throw an error if a JSON pointer or JSON path is not found.
 Defaults to true -h, --help                          output usage information
 ```

 Usage: